dmlc/gluon-nlp/scripts/word_embeddings/word_embeddings.rst

 Call the script with the `--help` option to get an overview of the supported options.
-We include a `run_all.sh` script to run the evaluation for the pretrained English Glove and fastText embeddings included in GluonNLP.
+We include a `run_all.sh` script to run the evaluation for the pre-trained English Glove and fastText embeddings included in GluonNLP.

 .. code-block:: console